 Your dues and contributions are vital for AKTI to continue working on your behalf.
-Making legislative changes is costly and we carefully consider each initiative undertaken.
+Making legislative changes is costly, and we carefully consider each initiative undertaken.
 Many programs or projects are paid for with sponsorships.
 No members of the Board of Regents, Advisory Members, committees, or volunteers receive any compensation and pay all their own expenses to attend meetings.
-Many of them donate additional resources, time of their staff, or pay for items AKTI needs.
+Many of them donate additional resources, additional time of their staff, and pay for items AKTI needs.
 Some industry publications donate free advertising space to AKTI.
 We do not maintain an office.
-Our staff are part-time independent contractors so our overhead is kept very low.
+Our staff are part-time independent contractors, so our overhead is kept very low.
 We conduct our necessary association business as efficiently and economically as possible.

 Your AKTI dues are not tax deductible as a charitable contribution; however, they may be deductible as a business expense to the extent allowable by law.
 Please check with your tax advisor.
 AKTI is a 501(c)6 nonprofit association.
 Federal tax identification number 42-147-2615,

 Industry leaders, spearheaded by CJ Buck, Buck Knives, and Les de Asis, Benchmade Knives, and representatives from various groups, started meeting in 1997 at various knife events to discuss the need and interest in a national nonprofit advocacy and education organization embracing every segment of the knife industry.
 The work of CJ Buck and Les de Asis addressing issues facing knife owners in California emphasized the importance of a united, professional organization to tackle knife laws.
 The organizational ground was developed, and the initial board was formed.
 The announcement of the new nonprofit was made at the SHOT show in 1998.